TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/_index.md

 ```
 </details>

-You can use the correlation IDs to follow messages as they pass through {{% tts %}}.

-When the device sends an uplink message, a message will be published to the topic `v3/{application id}@{tenant id}/devices/{device id}/up`.
+When a device `dev1` sends an uplink message, that message is being published on the topic `v3/app1@tenant1/devices/dev1/up`.

 <details><summary>Show uplink message example</summary>